vishva642/React-JS-Admin-Panel/README.md

-# 🛡 React Authentication & Product Management Dashboard
+# 🛡 React Product Management Dashboard

 This project is a *React.js dashboard* built with *CoreUI, React Router, Redux/State, and Axios*.
 It includes *product management features* like *categories, subcategories, and products*.